Proppys

 Investment strategy

-Metro-connected terraces at 9%+, no Article 4
+Metro-connected terraces outside the Article 4 zone

 Employment drivers